 |Family Resources||Victim Resources|

-The chance of going to jail is a scary and stressfull idea, not only for the person who gets arrested, but also their family and friends.
-This guide is meant to offer advice and information you need to make going to jail less stressfull.
+The chance of going to jail is a scary and stressful idea, not only for the person who gets arrested, but also their family and friends.
+This guide is meant to offer advice and information you need to make going to jail less stressful.
 If you have a question, feel free to ask it in the comment section below, and please leave any feedback or comments that could be a benefit to others will be welcome.

 Calhoun State Prison